simple-acme/simple-acme.github.io/manual/advanced-use/examples/apache.md

 - And so on...

 ### Unattended
-`wacs.exe --source manual --host www.example.com --validation filesystem --webroot "C:\htdocs\www\example.com" --store pemfiles --pemfilespath C:\apache-certs`
+`wacs.exe ‑‑source manual ‑‑host www.example.com ‑‑validation filesystem ‑‑webroot "C:\htdocs\www\example.com" ‑‑store pemfiles ‑‑pemfilespath C:\apache-certs`

 ### Pro tip
 If you don't want to have to specify the path for the `.pem` files each time, you can